 When you point this out, rationalists often fall back on “well, reduction must be possible in principle.”
 If this metaphysical claim were true,4 it would be irrelevant.
 A useful understanding of rationality needs to explain how it does work in practice, not how it should work according to philosophical theory, or could work in a distant, ideal future.

-In the twentieth century, philosophers of science developed many complex, conflicting stories about what reduction is and how and why it works, including taxonomies of different types of reduction.5 However, for several decades most philosophers did believe reduction was essential to, if not the essence of, science.
-In the current century, most have come to the conclusion that reduction is nebulous (impossible to define), and that most science is not reductive.6
+For much of the twentieth century, most philosophers of science did believe reduction was essential to science, or even its essence.
+They developed several complex, conflicting stories about what reduction is and how and why it works, including taxonomies of different types of reduction.
+Unfortunately, none of these theories survived testing against diverse specific cases of scientific progress.
+In this century, most philosophers have reluctantly accepted that reduction is nebulous (impossible to define), and that most science is not reductive.6